Conservative-Democratic Party

 The death of Take Ionescu on June 21, 1922, led to the party disappearance, which at that time was rather a group of friends than a true political formation.
-On November 21, 1922, the party officially ceased its activity when its merging by absorption, with the National Party led by Iuliu Maniu was announced.
+On November 21, 1922, the party officially ceased its activity when its merging by absorption, with the Romanian National Party led by Iuliu Maniu was announced.

 The most important leaders of the party were Take Ionescu, Nicolae Titulescu, Alexandru Bădărău, Constantin Dissescu, Toma Cămărăşescu, Gheorghe Derussi, Stelian Popescu, Gheorghe Mironescu, Mihail Vladescu, Mihail Oromolu, Nicolae Xenopol or Constantin Xeni.
 The Conservative-Democratic Party has also attracted leading intellectuals such as Professor Thoma Ionescu or writer Ion Luca Caragiale.

 Over the years, the party had following publications: "Order" (January 27, 1908 – January 30, 1913), "The Action" (31 January 1913 – 14 November 1916), "The Event" November 1916 – December 1, 1918) and "Romania mea" (December 2, 1918 – June 22, 1922).

 History

 The party was established on 3 February 1908 by Take Ionescu.

 In the 1920 elections it won 17 seats in the Chamber of Deputies and four seats in the Senate.
 However, it was reduced to just three Chamber seats in the 1922 elections, which also saw it lose representation in the Senate.

 Ionescu's death in June 1922 led to the collapse of the party, and it subsequently merged into the Romanian National Party on 21 November.